 Why are we called Grand Gesture?

-Grand refers to an older generation and a gesture is a bodily action to express an idea.
+Grand refers to the older generation and a gesture is a bodily action to express an idea.

 A grand gesture is a bold, showy and surprising act that aims to have a meaningful impact.
 It’s also a heartfelt expression that risks being ridiculed.